shlomif/missile-vs-melee-take-three/readme.md

-That put aside, I'd love to see the queen played by [Tiffany Alvord](https://en.wikipedia.org/wiki/Tiffany_Alvord), who is a singer, songwriter and budding actress, who has testified to be shy in real-life and has a good girl image (while often being spectacularly bold and magnetic in her music videos) Play Queen Amidala her.
+That put aside, I'd love to see the queen played by [Tiffany Alvord](https://en.wikipedia.org/wiki/Tiffany_Alvord), who is a singer, songwriter and budding actress, who has testified to be shy in real-life and has a good girl image (while often being spectacularly bold and magnetic in her music videos) play Queen Amidala here.
 I think she has a "badass asskicker" side to her personality (e.g [in this video](https://www.youtube.com/watch?v=3gxvMi6yekg) and [this one](https://www.youtube.com/watch?v=kihnB6M4Hzs)) and you can [kick ass non-violently and non-destructively](https://www.shlomifish.org/humour/Summerschool-at-the-NSA/) ).